Skip to main content

 Pre-1965 Silver Quarters

-Silver quarters are another common junk silver denomination.
-Like silver dimes, they are recognizable and frequently appear in circulated junk silver lots.
+Silver quarters are another common 90% silver denomination.
+Like silver dimes, they are recognizable and frequently appear in circulated lots.
 Many buyers like quarters because they balance denomination size with divisibility.

 Note: